yunethiri/DSA3101-library-simulation/README.md

 #### Access the Model:

-Visit http://localhost:8050 in your web browser.
+Visit `http://localhost:8050` in your web browser.

-## Intepreting the Model
+## Interpreting the Model
-When area is shaded red, it means that area is full (maxed occupancy has been reached).
-When the number of seats in the area is set to 0, the area is also shaded red.
+- Red-Shaded Areas: Indicates full occupancy (maximum capacity reached).
+If the number of seats in an area is set to 0, the area will also be shaded red.

-When library users (agents represented by dots) are red, seat is hogged.
+- Red Agents: When library users (agents represented by dots) are red, seat is occupied.

 ## Model Parameters